 1 Credit.
 AP Biology emphasizes the 4 "Big Ideas" within the AP Biology curriculum framework, and the connections, enduring understandings, between them.
 The course and lab work is equivalent to an introductory-level college course.
 Students passing the AP Biology exam with a 3 or better have the opportunity to earn college credit for the course, depending on the individual college's requirements and policies.
-May count towards Health Services endorsement requirement.
+May count towards the Health Services endorsement requirement.
 Prerequisite: Grade of "B" or higher in Biology and Chemistry or a grade of "C" or better in Honors Biology and/or Honors Chemistry; a 75% or better score on the placement test; teacher recommendation.
-Recommended prior coursework: Human Anatomy & Physiology, Human Body Systems and/or Intro to Biotech.
+Recommended prior coursework: HBS and MI.
 Please contact Mrs. Panglao about the placement test: mapangla@ksbe.edu.
 Note: AP Biology Lab course last offered during School Year 2018-2019.

-AP Physics [MH01129] and AP Physics Lab [MH01178] - Year A/B
+AP Physics 1 [MH01129] and AP Physics Lab [MH01178] - Year A/B

 1 Credit.
-A full year AP Physics course, equivalent to the first semester of an introductory, algebra-based college Physics course that will cover the concepts and skills students will need to demonstrate in order to earn credit for the aforementioned college course.
+A full-year AP Physics course, equivalent to the first semester of an introductory, algebra-based college physics course that will cover the concepts and skills students will need to demonstrate in order to earn credit for the aforementioned college course.
 Course work will place an emphasis on kinematics and mechanics, as well as basic electronics and wave mechanics.
-Course relies heavily on physics concepts and application in labs.
+The course relies heavily on physics concepts and applications in labs.
 Prerequisite: Algebra II.
 Completed or concurrently enrolled in Pre-Calculus/Trigonometry.
 Please contact Mr. Lopez for further inquiry: grlopez@ksbe.edu.
 Note: AP Physics Lab course last offered during School Year 2018-2019.